 Phase 2: Semi-structured interviews will be carried out with ten of the participants, to expand on and to inform interpretation of the phase one results.
 Participants will be asked about changes in their social identity, such as: how the groups they use to describe themselves/define themselves has changed, and how have changes in groups influenced their recovery.

-We are conducting a systematic review of design decisions in experience sampling methods in psychosis.
+We are conducting a systematic review of design decisions in experience sampling methods in psychosis, based on a pre-registered protocol (here).